Happy New Year!

 2. Mandy (Shake It Up Korinne Raven)

 When we were first told that there would be "raffle dolls" at Convention, that would be color-variations of an IFDC dolls, I said out loud to a friend, "Oh, PLEASE let there be a raven Korinne!"
 Apparently, the universe was listening.
 I bought so many raffle tickets I more than paid for the doll, but I have never been lucky at raffles or anything of the sort.
 So when my friend was lucky enough to win two of her, my first thought was that I might be able to buy her.
 But then I saw that amazing friend walking across the banquet room toward me.
 My heart was pounding in my ears.
 I was completly speechless when she placed her in my hands.
 You've heard people say "I almost fell out of my chair" -- but I literally thought I was going to.
-That moment is one of the highlights of my life -- not so much because of the doll herself, which I LOVE LOVE LOVE -- but because that was probably the most generous, kind, overwhelming gestures of love and friendship I've ever recieved.
+That moment is one of the highlights of my life -- not so much because of the doll herself, which I LOVE LOVE LOVE -- but because that was probably the most generous, kind, overwhelming gesture of love and friendship I've ever recieved.
 Truly something I will never forget, and a wonderful memory I get to relive every time I look at Mandy.

 |Photo by JennFL2.
 Used by permission.|